Free Printable: Low Carb & Keto Food List

 - 1/2 teaspoon vanilla extract

 You can multiply that out by as many servings as you want!
-Two servings is the minimum, because for one you’d need 1/2 an egg, which is hard to measure.
+I don’t recommend trying to make just one serving, since 1/2 an egg is hard to measure.

-Get Zero Sugar Maple Syrup For Your Almond Flour Pancakes!
+Get Zero Sugar Maple Syrup For Your Pancakes!

 Meet Wholesome Yum Zero Sugar Maple Syrup: this natural sugar-free syrup tastes, bakes and pours just like maple syrup does - with NO aftertaste and only 2g net carbs!